Stories of an eccentric yet amazing holy man who was a disciple of the Holy Mother.

 - Reviews

-This book is a lot of fun to read, even if you aren't the swami's disciple.
+This book is inspiring and lot of fun to read, even if you aren't the swami's disciple.
 Note that a CD accompanies the book with video, writings, a TV interview and other extras.
+The book was out of print, and out of nowhere came a large heavy box of this book, so we have ample stock for now.

 A Profound Bookl